 What was once an intense massage technique used on the body in ancient Chinese medicine is now a highly sought-after delicate and meditative facial treatment amongst skin care obsessed women.

 Also referenced as coining, spooning or scraping, gua sha (pronounced “gwa sha”) facials are much gentler than the traditional deep scraping technique that was used to treat things like a fever or cold.

-In fact, gua sha facials and at-home gua sha tools have become so increasingly popular in the last two years that there are skincare studios, Instagram profiles, and YouTube videos solely dedicated to the practice.
+In fact, gua sha facials and at-home gua sha tools have become so increasingly popular in the last three years that there are skincare studios, Instagram profiles, and YouTube videos solely dedicated to the practice.

 WHAT IS GUA SHA?

 The purpose of gua sha is to sculpt the face while moving stagnant energy.
 Treatment involves using a tool, usually made of rose quartz or jade stone, to massage the face and neck with both short and long strokes gently.
 These nonabrasive light pressured movements increase the circulatory flow of blood and stimulate lymphatic drainage of the face.